puppeteer/puppeteer/CONTRIBUTING.md

 ## Code Style

-- coding style is fully defined in [.eslintrc](https://github.com/GoogleChrome/puppeteer/blob/master/.eslintrc.js)
+- Coding style is fully defined in [.eslintrc](https://github.com/GoogleChrome/puppeteer/blob/master/.eslintrc.js)
-- code should be annotated with [closure annotations](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler)
+- Code should be annotated with [closure annotations](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler).
-- comments should be generally avoided.
-If the code would not be understood without comments, consider re-writing the code to make it self-explanatory
+- Comments should be generally avoided.
+If the code would not be understood without comments, consider re-writing the code to make it self-explanatory.

 To run code linter, use: